Military parades in North Korea: 1972

-It celebrated the KPRA's ruby jubilee.
+It celebrated the KPA's ruby jubilee.
 Unlike the first parade, this parade included more diverse contingents of troops, particularly motorized infantry.
 According to a later defector from the Pyongyang Defense Command, a female officer collapsed after her appendix burst following the parade, to which she was "praised" by her superiors for having concealed it.
 Head of the Royal Government of the National Union of Kampuchea Prince Norodom Sihanouk, Marshal of the Soviet Union Kirill Moskalenko and commander of the Shenyang Military Region Chen Xilian were among the foreign dignitaries at the parade.

 1992

-In 1992, the KPRA's diamond jubilee parade was held.
+In 1992, the KPA's diamond jubilee parade was held.
 It saw the participation of over 20,000 active troops and 1,200 pieces of weaponry, as well veterans of all wars in which the DPRK was a participant.
-During the parade, KPA Supreme Commander Kim Jong-il made his first public speech during a military parade for the KPA's 60th anniversary and said: "Glory to the officers and soldiers of the heroic Korean People's Army!", which was followed by a loud applause by the crowd on the square.
+During the parade, KPA Supreme Commander Kim Jong Il made his first public speech during a military parade for the KPA's 60th anniversary and said: "Glory to the officers and soldiers of the heroic Korean People's Army!", which was followed by a loud applause by the crowd on the square.
 It was the last parade to include the Soviet-style goose step.
 Newly promoted Marshal O Jin-u made the keynote address and the parade was commanded by also newly promoted Vice Marshal Kim Kwang-jin.

 2007

-The parade celebrated the 75th anniversary of the KPRA.
+The parade celebrated the 75th anniversary of the KPA.
 General Kim Kyok-sik, the then defence chief of the DPRK, gave the keynote address.
 The broadcast was delayed by three hours, with speculation by experts that this was due to Kim Jong Il's absence.

 2013

-The parade celebrated the 81st anniversary of the KPRA.
+The parade celebrated the 81st anniversary of the KPA.
 It was one of the only times a parade was held on a non-jubilee year; the parade that was planned for the previous year was cancelled due to the preparations for the parade on the 100th anniversary of Kim Il Sung that was held ten days prior to the planned parade.
 It was the first to be held on the forecourt of the Kumsusan Palace of the Sun.
 Military hardware was not displayed during the parade.
 Speeches were delivered by commanders of the different branches of the KPA, during which they spoke of the military readiness of their branches.